sr00t3d/key_manager/README.md

 ## ⚠️ Legal Notice

 > [!WARNING]
 > This software is provided "as is".
-Always ensure you have explicit permission before running the script.
+Always make sure to test first in a development environment.
 The author is not responsible for any misuse, legal consequences, or data impact caused by this tool.

 ## 📚 Detailed Tutorial

-For a complete, step-by-step guide on how to import generated files into Thunderbird and troubleshoot common migration issues, check out my full article:
+For a complete, step-by-step guide, check out my full article:

 👉 [**Easily manage your SSH keys**](https://perciocastelo.com.br/blog/easy-manager-your-ssh-keys.html)